Labour Law Numbered 4857

 - Medical certificate for employees aged under eighteen years

-Until they have reached the age of eighteen, such employees shall be subject to medical examinations at least every six months in the same manner, to determine whether or not there is any drawback in their continuing their employment; all such certificates shall be filed in the establishment and produced by the employer on request by any competent official.
-The Social Insurance Organisation may not refrain from conducting the first examination before the employee’s admission to employment.
+Until they have reached the age of eighteen, such employees shall be subject to medical examinations at least every six months, in the same manner, to determine whether or not there is any drawback in their continuing their employment; all such certificates shall be filed in the establishment and produced by the employer on request by any competent official.
+The Social Insurance Organization may not refrain from conducting the first examination before the employee's admission to employment.

-In the event of an objection against the certificate issued by any of the medical services mentioned above, the employee in question shall be examined by the medical council of the nearest Social Insurance Organisation hospital, in which case the certificate given shall be final.
+In the event of an objection against the certificate issued by any of the medical services mentioned above, the employee in question shall be examined by the medical council of the nearest Social Insurance Organization hospital, in which case the certificate given shall be final.

-Such certificates shall be exempt from all stamp duties, fees and taxes.
+Such certificates shall be exempt from all stamp duties, fees, and taxes.

 - Regulation for pregnant or nursing women

-ARTICLE 88. - A regulation to be prepared by the Ministry of Labour and Social Security, after taking the opinion of the Ministry of Health, shall specify during which periods and in what types of jobs the employment of pregnant and nursing women is to be prohibited, what conditions and procedures they shall abide by while working on jobs in which they may be employed as well as how the nursing rooms and child care centers are to be established.
+ARTICLE 88 - A regulation to be prepared by the Ministry of Labour and Social Security, after taking the opinion of the Ministry of Health, shall specify during which periods and in what types of jobs the employment of pregnant and nursing women is to be prohibited, what conditions and procedures they shall abide by while working on jobs in which they may be employed as well as how the nursing rooms and childcare centers are to be established.

 - Other regulations

-ARTICLE 89. -After taking the opinion of the Ministry of Health, the Ministry of Labour and Social Security may also issue regulations foreseeing
+ARTICLE 89 - After taking the opinion of the Ministry of Health, the Ministry of Labour and Social Security may also issue regulations foreseeing

-a) the medical examination of employees before being admitted to employment in jobs other than those which are arduous and dangerous,
+- the medical examination of employees before being admitted to employment in jobs other than those which are arduous and dangerous,

-b) a general medical examination of employees in certain jobs at certain intervals,
+- a general medical examination of employees in certain jobs at certain intervals,

 CHAPTER 6 "Employment Service"